 BCG vaccine is licensed to be given by an injection in your arm.
-However, in other studies in our group, TB041 and TB044, we have given BCG to volunteers by inhalation, and in this study we will also give BCG by inhalation.
+However, in another study in our group, TB041, we have given BCG to volunteers by inhalation, and in this study we will also give BCG by inhalation.
 This means that an inhaler or nebuliser device will turn the BCG liquid into a very fine mist (aerosol) which can be breathed in (inhaled).
 Many medicines for asthma, emphysema, and other respiratory diseases are already given in this way.
 We know that the lungs have a very well developed and specialised immune system.
 We also know that Mycobacterium tuberculosis, the bacterium that causes TB, infects people by being breathed into the lungs.
 Therefore, inhaled BCG more closely imitates TB infection than an injection of BCG in your arm.
+We will be giving some people in the study BCG via the standard injection route, together with inhaled saline (sterile salty water).
+This will allow us compare the immune response and amount of BCG recoverable from the lungs by different routes.
+Inhalation of saline is planned together with the BCG injection, as it is possible that inhalation of any substance, however inactive, may alter the body's immune response to the BCG injection in some way.
 To find out how the body's immune system responds to and fights off the BCG in the lungs all volunteers in this study will have a bronchoscopy.
+The bronchoscopy will be either 2 days, 7 days, 14 days, 1 month or 2 months after the BCG administration (we call this BCG challenge), depending on the group into which you are enrolled.
 As explained below, the bronchoscopy is a routine medical procedure performed under light sedation whereby a thin flexible telescope is passed into the lungs to examine them and obtain samples.
 Most volunteers who have had a bronchoscopy as part of their study previously have said that based on their experience of having had a bronchoscopy, they would be willing to have another one.